 Many people were amazed and impressed that my web address matches my name: PeterDeHaan.com.
+It is my main author website.
 I’ve had it for almost twenty years.
 When I registered it in 2000, it was not hard to procure a domain name matching one’s given name.
 (At the time, DeHaan.com was also available, and I vacillated on which one to register.)

 Please forgive the hyperbole in the title “Websites I Can’t Live Without.”
 The truth is, yes, I can live without them.
 However, I use them so frequently than not having them at my disposal would create a void.

 Google: I use Google for all my Internet searches and online research.
 I launch it from my toolbar in Firefox, which takes me to Google for the search results.
 I can quickly zero in on the exact information I need and only seldom get distracted.

 TheFreeDictionary: For online dictionaries, this is my favorite.
 If I’m writing anything, there’s a good chance that I have this site open.
 It allows me to quickly verify the correct usage of a word, as well as point to synonyms.
 (Random trivia question that was recently posed to me: “What is a synonym for euphemism?”)

 IMDB: For all my movie, television, and actor information, I immediately go to imdb (“Internet Movie DataBase”).
 I tend to spend too much time there: I suppose that it is my guilty pleasure—no, wait that might be…

 BibleGateway: This is a great site to read or study the Bible.
 Search by verse, key words, or topic.
 Plus it has lots of related tools and resources.
 It also has more Bible translations than I knew existed.

 The Weather Channel: Yes, I’m fixated on the weather and weather.com is my go-to source.
 Though lately, I’m more inclined to use their app.